Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions: High-dimensional asymptotic distributions

 \subsection{High-dimensional asymptotic distribution of optimal portfolio weights}

-The results of Theorem \ref{th5} are used to derived the high-dimensional asymptotic distribution of the estimated optimal portfolio weights $\hat{\bw}_g$ as well as of the corresponding estimated characteristics of this portfolio given in Section 3.
+The results of Theorem \ref{th5} are used to derive the high-dimensional asymptotic distribution of linear combinations of the estimated optimal portfolio weights $\hat{\bw}_g$ as well as of the corresponding estimated characteristics of the portfolios given in Section 3.
+Throughout this section we assume that the number of linear combinations $k$ is finite.

 Let

 where the results of Theorem \ref{th5} show that